Making Your Next Technology Transition Less Scary: 8 Keys To Success

 4. The Process

-Consider the implementation of the technology transitions as an ongoing process the requires communication, information, and adjustment based on that information.
+Consider the implementation of the technology transitions as an ongoing process that requires communication, information, and adjustment based on that information.

 Keep the information fresh.
 Use this location to post regular updates about the implementation and provide a way for people to ask questions.
 What is the next key step?
 What recent successes have you had?
 What are the recent setbacks?

 The more information you provide, the less ambiguity there is surrounding the change.